 Agios Ioannis o Lampadistis

 Particularly famous, and also a trademark of the village, is the monastery of Agios Ioannis Lampadistis.
 Those who have visited it, certainly know that it is on the list of UNESCO churches.
 It is one of the most interesting Byzantine monuments of Cyprus that you should get to know in person if you are there.
-Images of priceless value are kept in the monastery and you will see a temple of a unique architectural style.
+Images of priceless value are kept in the monastery and you will see a temple with a unique architectural style.
 In addition to Agios Ioannis Lampadistis, Kalopanagiotis has five more churches and six chapels built between the 13th and 17th centuries.

 Tips for the visitor:

-• If you are a lover of agritourism then you have know what your next destination is.
+• If you are a lover of agritourism then you have to know what your next destination is.
 The village is ideal for this kind of holiday.

 • Don’t forget to visit the Byzantine Museum and the Kykkos watermill near the village.